ben-z/free-sidecar/README.md

 1. Apple uses a simple "blacklist" on macOS to disable iPadOS 13/macOS Catalina devices from using Sidecar.
 To work around this, we simply need to edit the blacklist in `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` (can be done with any hex editor of your choice).
 1. This app is a UI for editing `SidecarCore`.
 1. This app is sandboxed and does NOT need root access.
 I've left everything that needs root access for you to execute in the Terminal.
-1. This app works on all versions of iPadOS and macOS Catalina, including upcoming releases (assuming Apple doesn't change how they blacklist devices—in which case this app will be a no-op). **Breaking: macOS Catalina 10.15.4 breaks self-signed `SidecarCore` files.
-Please do not use free-sidecar on macOS Catalina 10.15.4 at this time.
-Check [#59] for updates**
+1. This app works on all versions of iPadOS and macOS Catalina, including upcoming releases (assuming Apple doesn't change how they blacklist devices—in which case this app will be a no-op).
+1. **macOS Catalina 10.15.4 introduced a change that broke self-signed frameworks, which we are using.
+If you are on 10.15.4+, you need to go through one extra step (added as a substep under step 8 below).**
 1. The entire process includes 2 restarts into the recovery partition and should take around 5-15 minutes.
 1. Wireless mode may not work for all older devices.